fortinetdev/terraform-provider-fortios/website/docs/r/fortios_system_sdwan.html.markdown

 * `spillover_threshold` - Egress spillover threshold for this interface (0 - 16776000 kbit/s).
 When this traffic volume threshold is reached, new sessions spill over to other interfaces in the SD-WAN.
 * `ingress_spillover_threshold` - Ingress spillover threshold for this interface (0 - 16776000 kbit/s).
 When this traffic volume threshold is reached, new sessions spill over to other interfaces in the SD-WAN.
 * `volume_ratio` - Measured volume ratio (this value / sum of all values = percentage of link volume, 1 - 255).
+* `quota_limit` - Volume quota limit assigned to this member in gigabytes (0 - 10485760, default = 0).
+* `billing_start_day` - Volume billing start day when this member's volume usgage will begin to calculate.
+* `overage` - Enable/disable the volume overage when member's volume usage reaches quota-limit.
+Valid values: `disable`, `enable`.
+* `overage_weight` - Weight value for this member when its volume is over quota and overage is enabled.
+* `overage_cost` - Cost value for this member when its volume is over quota and overage is enabled(0 - 4294967295, default = 0).
+* `overage_volume_ratio` - Volume ratio value for this member when its volume is over quota and overage is enabled(1 - 255, default = 1).
 * `status` - Enable/disable this interface in the SD-WAN.
 Valid values: `disable`, `enable`.
 * `transport_group` - Measured transport group (0 - 255).
 * `comment` - Comments.